Skip to content

 Name Class Threshold

-"acks_within" AcksWithinEvaluator All invitees must ack within params["seconds"] of session creation.
+"acks_within" AcksWithinEvaluator All invitees must ack within params["seconds"] of channel creation.

 "reply_within" ReplyWithinEvaluator The respondent must reply within params["seconds"] of the initiator's first send (consulting only).